Almost every film in cinemas this week, reviewed and rated

 HOW TO TALK TO GIRLS AT PARTIES ★

 Directed by John Cameron Mitchell.
 Starring Alex Sharp, Elle Fanning, Nicole Kidman, Ruth Wilson, Matt Lucas, Lara Peake, Eloise Smyth.
-15A cert, lim release, 102 min
+15A cert, Light House, Dublin, 102 min

 Hugely misconceived punk musical concerning a young lad (Sharp) who encounters an alien (Fanning) in 1970s Croydon.
 Though the director is sympathetic to the genre, the film looks to have been composed by somebody who knows it only through shocked reports on contemporaneous tabloid newspapers and early-evening telly.
 Sharp and Fanning just about get away with it, but Kidman is ludicrous as a punk auntie.
 DC